budf93/ncf-recommender/README.md

 # Movie Recommender System with Neural Collaborative Filtering

 This project is a simple movie recommender system that uses a Neural Collaborative Filtering (NCF) model to provide personalized movie recommendations.
 The system is built with **PyTorch** for deep learning and **Flask** for serving the recommendations through a web API.
-It's designed for anyone interested in a practical example of a machine learning project, from model development to deployment.
+Designed for my own personal learning.

 -----